jeremytammik/q4r4_populate_tbc/README.md

 # q4r4_populate_tbc &ndash; Populate Q4R4 from TBC

-Q4R4 is QARA, Question Answering for Revit API, a question answering system for Revit add-in programming.
+Q4R4 is QARA, Question Answering for Revit API, pronounced *cara*, Italian for *face* or *my dear*, a question answering system for Revit add-in programming.

 This module populates the Q4R4 knowledge base with blog post content from The Building Coder.